RTCM SC-104: Version 2

 RTCM Version 2 was released in January 1990 and last updated to 2.3 released in August 2001.

 RTCM Version 2 is based on a set of fixed-length 30-bit "words" which are strung together into longer messages known as "frames".
 All words end with a 6-bit "parity" code using the same algorithm as the GPS signals, based on Hamming codes.
 This leaves 24 bits available for data.
 The format was deliberately modelled on that of the actual GPS messages, in order to maintain familiarity.
 Data within the 24-bit payload is extracted into individual data and then encoded for local transmission as strings of 6-bits of data with a leading 1 start bit and trailing 0 stop bit to form a single 8-bit value suitable for use on ASCII-based serial links and similar.
 The data is encoded in most significant bit format, as opposed to ASCII's LSB, so some decoding is required to return it to its original format after reception.

 All of the frames start with a standard two-word header.
-The first word starts with a magic number, the 8-bit "preamble" which always contains 01100110.
+The first word starts with a magic number, the 8-bit "preamble" which has the value 0x66 (b01100110) for RTCM Version 2.
 The next six bits encode the message type, 0 to 64.
 This is followed by a 10-bit station ID.
 The second header word begins with a 13-bit version of the z-count, the unit of time in GPS, a 3-bit sequence number to ensure frames can be sorted if they arrive out-of-order, a five-bit length that counts the total number of words in the frame, including the header, and a three-bit "station health" code, where 111 indicates the station is not working properly.

 A total of 64 message types were allowed, although a number of these were deliberately left unused for future expansion, or formats that were rarely used and later abandoned.
 The original standard includes six message formats, 1 for correction data, 2 for updating previous corrections, 3 that provided the location of the measuring station, 6 as a null message to fill unused slots, 16 which included an arbitrary 90 ASCII characters for sending test messages, and 59, for proprietary messages used by the equipment vendors.